-Traffic signal supports and foundations shall be furnished in accordance with Sections 632 and 732 of the current version of the City of Columbus Construction and Material Specifications and current revision of Supplemental Specification 1100.
+Traffic signal supports and foundations shall be furnished in accordance with Sections 632 and 732 of the current version of the City of Columbus Construction and Material Specifications.

 Supports and foundations shall also be in accordance with the City of Columbus Qualified Products List.